 I’m always looking for easy holiday entertaining ideas so I can enjoy my friends and family during this festive time of year without taking on more than I can handle.
+It makes it far easier to get in the Christmas spirit if you aren’t overwhelmed with a long to-do list.

 The holidays should be a time of merriment and togetherness, but often add more activities and tasks on top of our busy schedules creating extra stress.
 Instead of hiding away all month, I just look for ways to do things easier (pretty much my life’s mission!).